WebComponentsGuide/webcomponents.guide/learn/javascript/events-in-more-detail.md

 ### Default behaviors

-A good pattern for utilising event listeners is to have your code behave a certain way by default, but give other code the option of "opting out" of the _default behavior_.
-This is really useful for applications that want to customise what happens after a certain event has been triggered.
+A good pattern for utilizing event listeners is to have your code behave a certain way by default, but give other code the option of "opting out" of the _default behavior_.
+This is really useful for applications that want to customize what happens after a certain event has been triggered.

 The `Event` class has an option to to declare an event is `cancelable`, which implies it has a _default behavior_ that can be stopped.
-An event listener can _prevent the default behavior_ by calling `.preventDefault()`, which tells the _dispatching_ code to not execute the _default behaviour_.
+An event listener can _prevent the default behavior_ by calling `.preventDefault()`, which tells the _dispatching_ code to not execute the _default behavior_.

 Looking at our Timer class again, let's say it has an alarm functionality that gets triggered every 60 seconds.
 We want something to happen without having to write any extra code, so by default we can `alert` with a message.
 That will be the _default behavior_.
-A listener can call `preventDefault()` and stop the default behaviour from executing, and customise the behavior by doing something different.
+A listener can call `preventDefault()` and stop the default behavior from executing, and customize the behavior by doing something different.

 ```js
 class Timer extends EventTarget {